riglr/riglr/README.md

 **2. Evolved `riglr-graph-memory`:** The Neo4j-based knowledge graph, a key differentiator, will be improved with:
 - More sophisticated graph analytics tools for pathfinding, community detection, and fraud analysis.
-- A "Graph RAG" agent template within `create-riglr-app`, pre-configured to build and query a knowledge graph from on-chain data.
+- A "Graph RAG" agent template within `create-riglr-app`, pre-configured to build and query a knowledge graph from blockchain data.

 **3. Proactive, Event-Driven Tooling:** A new `riglr-streams` or `riglr-ingest` crate will provide the components for developers to build their own proactive agents.
 This will include:
 - A Solana Geyser plugin connector for low-latency data access.